andrewmcdan/Survival-Guide/book/part-04-shelter-fire-and-thermal-management/02-emergency-shelter-types.md

 Vehicles are solid wind/rain shelters with major caveats.

 - Ventilation: Crack windows on the lee side; avoid running engine for heat due to CO risk.
 If you must run it, do so intermittently with tailpipe completely clear of snow/debris and CO detector if available.
-- Heat retention: Insulate windows with reflectix/foam/clothing; block convective drafts; use sleeping bags/pads on seats or floor.
+- Heat retention: Insulate windows with foil-faced bubble insulation (e.g., Reflectix)/foam/clothing; block convective drafts; use sleeping bags/pads on seats or floor.
 - Signals: Place reflective triangle/lights; conserve battery; avoid draining to 0%.

 ⚠️ Caution: Never sleep with engine running.
 Check tailpipe frequently in snow.